 The wider public expects justice, i.e. the trial of leaders of armed groups and a political determination to fight against impunity.
 Despite the weakness of the judiciary, several suspects of war crimes were brought to court in 2019.
 The International Criminal Court (ICC) initiated proceedings against two leaders of armed groups.
 A Special Criminal Court (SCC, established in 2015) became operational in October 2018.
 Since then, it opened 22 priority investigations and registered 27 complaints submitted by individuals.
 Still, the Court faces problems regarding the protection of, and assistance for witnesses and victims, and the lack of legal aid.
 The National Assembly still deliberates the long-overdue law establishing a Commission on Justice, Truth and Reconciliation.
-CAR prisons are likely to see human rights violations; this adds to high rates of arbitrary arrest and abusive practice of pre-trial detention have not appeared before a court and/or do not have access to legal aid, thus spending months or even years awaiting trial, without legal assistance.
+CAR prisons are likely to see human rights violations; this adds to high rates of arbitrary arrest and abusive practice of pre-trial detention.
+Counter to the law, around 70% of those placed in pre-trial detention have not appeared before a court and/or do not have access to legal aid, thus spending months or even years awaiting trial, without legal assistance.